THE

 knowledge of the vyapti qualifying paksadharmata.

-It is only this unification of paksadharmata
+it is only this unification of paksadharmata

-and vyapti in paramarsa which entails inferential knowledge.
-Thus though vyapti
+and vyapti in paramarsa which entails inferential knowledge. thus though vyapti

 is one of the causal conditions, and a necessary causal condition (karana), yet